-You were asked because you have an appointment at Mayo Clinic.
-All Mayo Clinic patients who are at least 18 years old and are a legal resident of the United States can participate.
+You were asked because you were a patient at Mayo Clinic or one of its affiliated Health Systems.
+Anyone who is at least 18 years old, has a Mayo patient identifier number and is a resident of the United States can participate.